ZeroVocabulary/prntsc_scrape/README.md

 # Background

-[prnt.sc/Lightshot](https://prnt.sc/) is a website/program for taking screenshots and snippets and sharing them online.
+[prnt.sc (Lightshot)](https://prnt.sc/) is a website/program for taking screenshots and snippets and sharing them online.
 When uploading images, it creates a short link to the image that can be shared with others, such as this one:

 https://prnt.sc/uccqun